jennifergithub/orgo-dijkstras/README.md

 - Refactor createDirectedGraph
 - Change all the data of vertices to lowercase and add that .toLowerCase() method somewhere
 - Consider regiochemistry and stereochemistry
+- Upload other relevant classes: Edge, Vertex, Graph, etc.
+- Update imports so it's not *